eyadjs/truth-table-generator/README.md

 #### The former option tells the user how to use the app:

+         Enter a propositional statement using up to 3 variables in the alphabet.
+         For example: p and (q or r)

          Accepted inputs for operations are as follows:

          Operation       Accepted Inputs